The title of the post: “How to Create a Donor Profile: Ultimate Nonprofit Guide.”

 6. Organizational Connections

-In this section of a donor profile, you can pinpoint exactly what motivates an individual’s philanthropy and how strong their bonds with your specific cause and nonprofit are.
-For a brand-new prospect, this category might be completely blank—revisit it as they begin to engage with your organization.
+In this section, you can pinpoint exactly how an individual likes to engage with your mission and how strong their bonds with your specific cause and nonprofit are.
+For a brand-new prospect, this category might be completely blank, but you should revisit it as they begin to engage with your organization.

 For existing supporters, this section should include: